juanesmendez/cliente-lab-3-infracom/README.md

     - Example: `IP = "3.228.188.119"`
     - NOTE: You may change the `port` if you want in line #17.
 The default chosen by me was `1236`.
 (Check that the server is running in the port you chose)
 3. Run `python3.7 main.py`
-4. Pick a file 📁 to download from the dropdown, and enjoy!☕️ (Have in mind that you can only download files that are in the `server` project directory.
+4. Pick a file 📁 to download from the dropdown, and enjoy!☕️ The received file will be located in the `/files` folder.
+(Have in mind that you can only download files that are in the `server` project directory.
 Locate the files you want users to be able to download in the server first.)